hinto-janai/gupax/README.md

     --reset-all       Reset the state, manual node list, manual pool list, and P2Pool stats --ferris          Print an extremely cute crab
 ```

-By default, Gupax has `auto-update` & `auto-ping` enabled.
-This can only be turned off in the GUI which causes a chicken-and-egg problem.
-To get around this, start Gupax with `--no-startup`.
-This will disable all `auto` features for that instance.

 ---